velanoble/velanoble/README.md

 I'm Vela.
 An artist and  hobbyist coder.

-I have an interest in game dev, web dev, all sorta cool things.

-Yes I get it, my art is better than my code, but I love to try new things.
-Stop gatekeeping people from trying new things.
+I enjoy goofing around in web and game dev, but the longest 'project' I've had is my artsy portfolio website <a href="https://velanoble.com">velanoble.com</a> which is an ever changing project, and I like it that way.

+I'm also trying to learn new things in order to make an app idea that is very close to my heart.

 If you have an inquiry, just contact me through my site.

-My smaller games are also [on my site](https://velanoble.com/) but most are on Itch.io instead.

 <a href="https://velanoble.com/info.html#links"><img src="https://velanoble.com/art/comics/img/wandering_banner01.gif" alt="vela tinyban"></a>